drphilmarshall/Pangloss/README.md

 ## Bug

-Unfortunantly, whilst cleaning-up our code so that it was easy to use/read we introduced a bug in the treatment of calibration lines of sight.
+Unfortunantly, whilst cleaning-up our code so that it was easy to use/read,we introduced a bug in the reconstruction calibration lines of sight.
 We haven't been able to fix it yet, but will get on this as soon as possible.
-Apologies for this
+We apologize for this.
+If anybody finds it please tell us!

 ## Example use